2021-2022 Report

 International Citizens (incl. dual citizens) 38%

-Underrepresented Minority** 23%
+Underrepresented Student of Color** 23%

 Daytime Class of 2022